VOlDC/minecraft/README.md

 !
 PerlinNoise.hpp taken from: https://github.com/Reputeless/PerlinNoise

 other important stuff are taken from: learnopengl.com, which is probally the best way, i have learned some opengl, and it also includes some other nice stuff

+- -- UPDATES IN THE FUTURE --

+well, some more updates im gonna add are theese:

++ player gravity, collisions
++ buttons
++ perlin noise terrain

++ more updates